HussainAzimi/Minemind/README.md

 # Individual Course Project.
-# MineMind - CLI Minesweeper + Solver in Python.
+## Overview

-A complete command-line Minesweeper game with an intelligent solver that can solve boards using logic and small exact searches.
+MineMind is a command-line Minesweeper game featuring an intelligent solver that uses logical reasoning and probabilistic analysis.
+Built entirely with Python 3.11+ standard library, it demonstrates advanced algorithms including Union-Find for component decomposition, constraint satisfaction with exact enumeration, and probability-based decision making.
+The game provides a complete REPL interface for playing, auto-solving, and analyzing Minesweeper boards with deterministic, reproducible gameplay through seeded random generation.

 ## Features